unlock-protocol/unlock/docs/docs/core-protocol/public-lock/README.md

 # Public Lock

 A "Lock" (`PublicLock.sol`) is a customized smart contract for minting (creating) ERC-721 NFT's.
 They are the Unlock Protocol version of a "minting contract".
 They are created with the [Unlock](../../core-protocol/unlock/) smart contract, which is a "factory" contract.
-That factory contract uses the [Public Lock](../../core-protocol/public-lock/) template contact along with with the configuration options you choose to record a new customized smart contract to the blockchain [network](../../core-protocol/unlock/networks) of your choice.
+That factory contract uses the [Public Lock](../../core-protocol/public-lock/) template contract along with with the configuration options you choose to record a new customized smart contract to the blockchain [network](../../core-protocol/unlock/networks) of your choice.